myj-nikhil/earthlings-ee-api/README.md

 This can be started locally by using Docker.

-Configuting Gcloud and EarthEngine :
+Configuring Gcloud and EarthEngine :

 1. Sign up to https://cloud.google.com/
 2. Create a new gcloud project and make sure that the billing account linked to the project supports both Google Maps and Google Earth Engine.